Shop by goal

 The reconstituted solution should be stored at 2-8°C and used within 30 days.
 See our reconstitution guide for preparation instructions, and review the storage guide for temperature and light-exposure best practices.
 Use the reconstitution calculator to confirm volumes before drawing.
 Always verify batch purity by reading the COA.

 GHK-Cu is the compound behind much of the “copper peptide” and “anti-aging injection” coverage that went mainstream in 2025–2026.
-Plastic-surgery and dermatology commentators have amplified it: in a widely shared LinkedIn post, Dr. Ethan Baughman, MD PhD FACS, summarised the topical skin literature, reporting that GHK-Cu has repeatedly improved skin firmness, elasticity and thickness in controlled trials and - citing the International Journal of Medical Science - that it accelerates wound closure and supports tissue remodelling.
+Plastic-surgery and dermatology commentators have amplified it: in a widely shared LinkedIn post, Dr. Ethan Baughman, MD PhD FACS , summarised the topical skin literature, reporting that GHK-Cu has repeatedly improved skin firmness, elasticity and thickness in controlled trials and - citing the International Journal of Medical Science - that it accelerates wound closure and supports tissue remodelling.
 We report this as third-party commentary; the named clinician is not affiliated with New-U.

 This is also why GHK-Cu surfaces next to questions like “why is Japanese skin so flawless?” - traditions such as rice-bran (nuka) skincare keep skin-matrix and barrier biology in the cultural conversation, and GHK-Cu sits in that same matrix-and-collagen research space.
 The overlap is topical-skin science, not a New-U cosmetic claim: our materials remain research use only, not for human consumption.

+What is GHK-Cu?
 GHK-Cu is a naturally occurring tripeptide (glycine-histidine-lysine) bound to copper(II) ions.
 Found in human plasma, saliva, and urine, its concentrations decline with age.
 Research shows it influences over 4,000 genes.

+Why is GHK-Cu research interest growing?
 Search interest has surged over 1,000% YoY due to genomic data showing it affects 4,382 genes, convergence with ageing research, a well-documented safety profile, and versatility across dermatology, wound healing, and neuroscience.

+How is GHK-Cu administered in research?
 Typically via subcutaneous injection (1–4 mg daily), topical application (1–2% solution), or iontophoresis.
 The reconstituted solution should be stored at 2–8°C.

+Is GHK-Cu worth the hype?
 The research case carries it: an endogenous tripeptide that declines with age, modulates 4,000+ genes, and has shown skin-firmness, elasticity and wound-healing effects in controlled work (as highlighted in commentary from clinicians such as Dr. Ethan Baughman).
 Still a research compound - no human-use or cosmetic claims.

+How long is GHK-Cu used in research cycles?
 Research and consumer literature commonly describe short, defined windows with reassessment between them rather than continuous indefinite use.
 Descriptive research context only - not a dosing protocol or human-use instruction.

 New-U Research Compounds stocks GHK-Cu in 10-vial packs, independently verified by Janoshik and Freedom Diagnostics.